19hours/sg-statutes/Acts/Income Tax Act.md

 “policy moneys” has the same meaning as in the Insurance Act;

-“Singapore life policy” means a life policy as described in the definition of “Singapore policy” in the Insurance Act;
+“Singapore life policy” means a life policy as described in the definition of “Singapore policy” in the Insurance Act ;

 [Act 27/2009, wef Y/A 2006 & Sub Ys/A:2009-ACT-27]